Attendance Recovery

 - The AR program must be operated by the LEA.

-LEAs that wish to utilize ELO-P funding for an AR program must still meet all ELO-P program requirements.
+LEAs that wish to utilize ELO-P funding for AR must still meet all ELO-P program requirements.
 The LEA’s annual audit process will verify compliance with the programs’ requirements.

 As emphasized by EC Section 46120(d)(3)(B), the apportionment-significant requirements of AR under EC Section 46211(d) through (g) will still apply to students participating in the AR program.
 This includes the supervision requirements under EC Section 46211(f).